Hu-bert/ZHPEvents/README.md

 Dashboard to manage the application
 - event management, reports for authentication users by role
 <br/>
-The user roles are available in the application:__
+The user roles are available in the application
-User:
+User
 - może wejść w dashboard
 RaportAuthor
 - can create and edit your reports